Tags

 In a special for CNBC, Anna Andrianova shares the National Retail Federation’s estimate that $20.7 billion will be spent next Sunday, Mother’s Day in America.
 How easily that number rolls off the tongue – twenty-point-seven-billion-dollars – but what does it mean?
 A lot, of course.
 Years ago, I told my students to avoid using “a lot” in their compositions, because it was too vague.
 “A lot” of money to, say, Oprah or Donald Trump, is something altogether different from “a lot” of money in my wallet, the latter implying I remembered to bring cash for parking or I happened upon the hundred-dollar bill I once hid between two wallet-size photographs, knowing I would forget about it and be surprised when I found it.
 Typically, I only carry a debit card, and if I have cash at all, it is probably the result of returning to Marshalls a thing I didn’t need in the first place and opting for cash instead of a credit to my card when the nice cashier asks how I would like my refund.

-did some poking around and found at Wealthy Matters which may or may not be a reliable online source, that for this sum, I could stay at the Burj Al Arab luxury hotel
+To help me appreciate what one, let alone twenty billion dollars looks like, I did some poking around and found at Wealthy Matters which may or may not be a reliable online source, that for this sum, I could stay at the Burj Al Arab luxury hotel

 in Dubai.
 For 137 years (at $20,000 a night).
 Or I could spring for forty idyllic private islands.
 Multiply that by twenty, and you will come very close to understanding just how well Hallmark will fare on Mother’s Day followed closely by those in the business of flowers, jewels, and chocolate.
 On their corporate page, Hallmark proudly declares, “cards reflect our culture.”
 I’ll say.
 There is a greeting card to capture almost every sentiment and to exploit every ounce of guilt.